joanmiespada/TrustworthinessManifesto/README.md

 Each team has two leaders, a Project Manager (PM) and an Engineering Manager (EM), aka double-hat.
 Both are at the same leadership level and sense of ownership.
 PM is focused on product rationale, and EM is focused on engineering solutions and people management.
 If the team can’t reach a consensus, they will be the last line of decisions.
 They are in charge of unblocking the team as soon as possible.

 ### 2.5 Closest to reality
 Decisions must be as close to reality as possible.
 When a decision is escalated, it will be procrastinated, creating an overload and attrition, and there isn’t a guarantee that it will be better than the one taken by the team members.
+When escalating decisions we're losing our competitive advantatge.

 > Golden Rule: `avoid escalating decisions`.